← Back to Species Directory

 Bacteriastrum furcatum

-Bacteriastrum furcatum is a microscopic plant-like organism that drifts in the sunlit surface of the ocean.
+Bacteriastrum furcatum is a microscopic diatom that drifts in the sunlit surface layers of the ocean.

 Ecoregions